tkgamegroup/flame/README.md

 # Build:

+*now we only support windows*
+*you need python3, cmake and visualstudio*
+*most of the libraries should use my forked versions* *libraries can be downloaded and built using the setup.py script*

-- run setup.py as administrator or db-click run_setup_as_admin.bat (PS: you need py3 not py2 in the environment!)
+- run setup.py as administrator or db-click run_setup_as_admin.bat

-- cmake
+- cmake flame

 - build